Fasting and menstruation: is it possible not to eat?

 To prevent these effects, it is advisable to supplement your protein intake in the days following the start of fasting.

-Fasting is not recommended if you are pregnant, suffering from anorexia, liver or kidney failure, diabetes, etc. Ask your doctor!
+Fasting is not recommended if you are pregnant, suffering from anorexia, liver or kidney failure, diabetes, etc., or if you have any other medical conditions.
+Ask your doctor!

-If you're doing Ramadan, you may be wondering whether you should fast during your periods ?
-We'll tell you what you need to be aware of!
+If you're going through Ramadan, you may be wondering whether you should fast during your period.
+Here's what you need to know!

 It's possible to stop Ramadan when you're menstruating.
 This is a dispensation that allows you to break the fast.
 The same applies to pregnant women.

 The justification for this derogation varies according to the family model.
-In some families, women must break the fast for health reasons.
+In some families, women have to break the fast for health reasons.
 In others, fasting is broken because women who menstruate are considered impure.

 Making up for missed days at the end of Ramadan

-Nevertheless, Muslim women who have their periods during Ramadan must make up the fasting days at the end of Ramadan.
+Nevertheless, Muslim women who menstruate during Ramadan must make up the days they have missed at the end of Ramadan.

-Can I celebrate Ramadan with my periods ?
+Can I fast during Ramadan with my period?

-The periods during Ramadan are a dispensation from fasting.
-A woman who performs Ramadan and has her periods must stop fasting during the period when she has her periods, then make up for the days missed at the end of Ramadan.
+Menstruation during Ramadan is a derogation from fasting.
+A woman who fasts Ramadan and menstruates must stop fasting during the period of her period, then make up the missed days at the end of Ramadan.

-Is it possible to fast during Lent with your periods ?
+Is it possible to fast during Lent while menstruating?

 It's perfectly possible to fast during Lent while menstruating.
 Fasting days are generally Wednesdays and Fridays.
-To avoid any problems during fasting, discuss the matter with your GP first.
+To avoid any problems when fasting, don't hesitate to discuss the matter with your GP first.

 You may also like :